atrocore/atropim-docs/en/faq/administration.md

 In order not to endanger the consistency of the system, no entries are deleted in AtroPIM.
 These only get the property “isDeleted” so that the system knows that this entry can no longer be displayed to the users.

 Thus it is possible to restore the "deleted" data.
-This should best be done by your AtroPIM developers.
+The "deleted" data is permatently deleted after one month.